itbusina/testlemon-docs/docs/docs/privacy-policy.md

 ## Introduction

 Welcome to TestLemon (the "Product"), developed by IT Busina Kiryl Bahdanovich (the "Company", "we", or "us").
 We are committed to protecting your privacy.
-This Privacy Policy explains how TestLemon, https://testlemon.com (the "Website"), and https://app.testlemon.com (the "Platform", "Tool", or "App"), and https://hub.docker.com/r/itbusina/testlemon (the "Docker", or "Testlemon CLI") collect, use, disclose, and safeguard your information.
+This Privacy Policy explains how TestLemon, [https://testlemon.com](https://testlemon.com) (the "Website"), [https://app.testlemon.com](https://app.testlemon.com) (the "Platform", "Tool", or "App"), and [https://hub.docker.com/r/itbusina/testlemon](https://hub.docker.com/r/itbusina/testlemon) (the "Docker", or "Testlemon CLI") collect, use, disclose, and safeguard your information.
 By using the Service, Website, or Platform, you agree to the terms of this Privacy Policy.

 ## Information We Collect